 Reiki vom Aegis RN, CDX,FR 1, IPO 3, FH1

-Reiki is Ender’s nephew and does his uncle proud with his trainability and work ethic.
+Reiki was Ender’s nephew and did his uncle proud with his trainability and work ethic.
 Reik cemented my reputation as a trainer who could remain competitive in Schutzhund at the National level, while not using correction based tools.
 I’ve never met a more clear headed dog, who could still hear me and control himself at ultra high levels of arousal.
-Reik gives me lots for free, makes me look like a good trainer and is still incredibly generous with his ability to figure out what I am trying to convey.
-He is a natural tracker, a dog with balanced drives in protection and the work ethic and motivation to perform in the long Schutzhund obedience routine.
+Reik gave me lots for free, made me look like a good trainer and was incredibly generous with his ability to figure out what I was trying to convey.
+He was a natural tracker, a dog with balanced drives in protection and the work ethic and motivation to perform in the long Schutzhund obedience routine.
 In our off season from competing in IPO, we played around in French Ring and he taught me how absolutely fun ring protection can be.

 Reik’s highest scores in IPO were 100 in tracking (At Regionals), 97 in obedience and 98 in protection (at Nationals).
 He also obtained 199 out of 200 while earning the last leg of his CDX in AKC obedience.
 Reik won the IPO 1 competition at the AWMA Championship in September 2008, the IPO 2 competition at the DVG Nationals in June 2009, and placed 2nd at the IPO 3 WDDA Nationals in 2012, 5th at the 2010 AWDF and 7th at the 2012 AWDF.

-Reik is still going strong at 10.5 years old.
-We’re working our way through the rally titles, and currently have achieved our RN with scores of 99,100 and 97.
-With the preferred track in AKC, we may even enter the Utility ring one day!
+Reik and I worked our way through the rally titles, and achieved our RN with scores of 99,100 and 97.

 CHANGER aka “Che”